LyKell/file-rename/README.md

-# Images Rename
+# Files Rename

-A tool to rename images
+A tool to rename files

 ## Introduction

-This program renames images by their hashcode.
+This program renames files by their hashcode.

 It can be changed to rename any type of file you want.